Loan Quality Advisor FAQ

 The Risk Assessment service will attempt to obtain a copy of the merged credit report used during origination for the risk evaluation if the related merged credit information is provided in Uniform Loan Delivery Dataset (ULDD) Phase 2.

-LQA is providing merged credit reports from:
+LQA is obtaining copies of merged credit reports from:

 - CBC Innovis.